DoubleBobCat/Push2Hugo/README.md

-A script to covert Obsidian spetial markdown to standard markdown, offer switcher.
+A script to covert Obsidian special markdown to standard markdown, offer switcher.